shinji-san/SecretSharingDotNet/README.md

   }
 }
 ```
-## Pre-defined Secret: Text
+## Pre-defined secret: text
-Use a text as secret which can be divided into shares.
-The length of the generated shares based on the security level.
+Use a text as secret, which can be divided into shares.
+The length of the generated shares is based on the security level.
 Here is an example with auto-detected security level:
 ```csharp
 using System;